When language fails, clinical care fails

 Tablet at reception.
 Link on the patient's phone.
 Same experience, any screen.

-Why clinical teams and PHOs use MyVaak
+For Clinical teams and PHOs

 Under the Health and Disability Commissioner's Code of Rights, every patient has the right to effective communication.
 MyVaak helps clinical teams meet that obligation in the first minutes of contact - before an interpreter can be arranged.